projectelise22/speedtest_expressvpn/README.md

 ## Utility for Testing Speed with ExpressVPN

 ### Notes
-- Notes for creating the utility can be found here:
+- Notes for creating the utility can be found here: docs/
+- I am currently checking how to publish this in Github Pages(html created from Notion).
+So to view the html files, please download them for now 😔

 ### Usage